Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Service Fabric Standalone Cluster Data Collection.md

 * Cluster is not running
 * Cluster is not installing

-NOTE: It is always recommended to use the smallest timeframe possible that represents the issue as logging is extensive.
+NOTE: It is recommended to use the smallest timeframe possible that represents the issue as logging is extensive.

 ### node collect command